Berka Buse Özden: Club career

 She is tall, and plays in the middle blocker position.

 Özden started her career very early at Nilüfer Bld. in Bursa.
 In 2018, she transferred to the U18 team of VakıfBank Istanbul, where she played two years before she was promoted to the main team in the 2020–21 Turkish Women's Volleyball League season.
 After three years, she joined Karayolları, and played one season only.
 In the 2024–25 Turkish League season, she was loaned out to Aydın Büyükşehir Bld..
 In 2025, it was announced that she returns to her former club Vakıfbank Istanbul.

 International career

 She was part of the Turkey U19 team at the 2022 Women's U19 Volleyball European Championship in Skopje, North Macedonia.

 With the Turkey girls' U18 team, she took part at the 2022 European Youth Summer Olympic Festival in Banská Bystrica, Slovakia, where she won the silver medal.

 Özden was selected to the Turkey women's national volleyball team to play at the 2025 FIVB Women's Volleyball Nations League.
 She was part of the Turkey team, which became champion at the 2025 Islamic Solidarity Games in Riyadh, Saudi Arabia.

+She captured gold medal at the 2026 FIVB Volleyball Nations League in Macau, China, and at the 2026 Mediterranean Games in Taranto, Italy.